iKyll/Plua/README.md

 ### Arithmetics

 In plua there are 3 Arithmetics operators: `+`, `*`, `/`
-The PLUS operator can either add two numbers of the same type or concatenate two strings.
+The PLUS operator (`+`) can either add two numbers of the same type or concatenate two strings.
-The MUL operator multiplies two numbers of the same type The TRUEDIV operator (`/`) divide the first by the second.
-The result is always converted to an INT
+The MUL operator (`*`) multiplies two numbers of the same type The TRUEDIV operator (`/`) divide the first by the second.
+The result is always converted to an FLOAT

 ```
 print ( 4 + 5 ) // 9